 Hand and wrist injuries combined for 16.8 lost work days per 10,000 full time workers, second only to back injuries.

-Common Hand & Wrist Conditions Explained
+Common Hand and Wrist Conditions Explained

 In most cases, carpal tunnel syndrome is caused by swelling that puts pressure on the median nerve in the wrist.
 This condition causes pain and weakness (often worse at night), a feeling of swelling or fuzziness in the fingers, difficulty pinching, pain, and dropping objects.
 Carpal tunnel syndrome is treated non-surgically with NSAIDs, steroid injections, and splinting, but surgery may be necessary to achieve relief for some patients.2